teedmaker/tmfiles-cache/docs/errors.md

-# The errors from TMFiles-Cache
+# The errors from TMPHP-Cache